Running on a laptop/desktop#

 and @end

-group, the default unit for Cartesian coordinates is Angstrom.
+.
+The default unit for Cartesian coordinates of atoms is Angstrom.
+An example of the input file named myjob.inp

 @jobs